 We call the person receiving mentoring a mentee or a protégé.
 This is someone who wants to learn from someone who knows better and seeks their advice to grow professionally and personally.
 They seek to gain from someone else's experience through guidance and ongoing support.

 Mentorship can be formal or informal.
 Formal mentorship is one in which the parties establish the mentoring relationship (or mentorship program) by an institutional protocol.
 Formal mentoring in institutions can help to engage and develop new members in an organization.

 A study by the Corporate Leadership Council found employees who are most engaged at work perform 20% better and are 87% less likely to leave the organization3.
 People establish informal mentorships when a relationship naturally blooms between one who has valuable experience and another who wants to learn from that experience.

 Leo M. Lambert is the former president of Elon University.
 In the 2018 Strada-Gallup Alumni Survey, Mentoring College Students to Success he shares his thoughts on mentorship.
 He proposed that mentoring relationships are a form of social capital.

 "My instincts tell me there is a strong connection between the reported level of academic challenge students experience and the strength of mentoring relationships students form with faculty… My two decades of observation as a college president tell me that students seek challenge from (and work extra hard for) faculty members whom they hold in high esteem and who provide the right balance of challenge and support."

-Having a mentor can provide young people with many benefits that improve the overall quality of their life.
+Having a mentor can provide many benefits that improve the overall quality of a young person's life.
 John Crosby said, "Mentoring is a brain to pick, an ear to listen, and a push in the right direction."
 A mentor helps to shorten the learning curve of the mentee.
 They open the mind to new possibilities, opportunities, and give good advice on how to conduct one's self.

 As a young adult's mentor, you provide a safe environment where they can reflect and question without fear of being judged.